 Boarding schools excel in academics, but many have exceptional extracurricular opportunities as well.
 Boarding schools with summer programs help students obtain a sense of what activities and opportunities would be available to him or her during a normal full year.

-This video offers an overview of the summer program at Brewster Academy
+This video offers an overview of the summer program at Brewster Academy, Wolfeboro, New Hampshire.

 As discussed earlier, boarding school can represent a big step for many children and their parents.
 Attending a boarding school with a summer program may give prospective students the confidence they need to attend full time.
 By enrolling in the summer, students will gain a sense of comfort with the campus, the faculty, the expectations and procedures, and the overall school environment.
 You’ll also have the opportunity to learn what type of curriculum the school teaches, how the faculty treats your child, and – most importantly – how your child will react to his or her new situation.